Skip to Content

 Watch this 4-minute cartoon to learn about some of the problems that can arise in the absence of good data management practices.

-Short-term: ensures you can find and understand data when you need it
+Increased research efficiency: you can find, understand and use data when you need it

 Risk reduction: protects your data against loss, deterioration or privacy and copyright breaches